The Secretary of State was asked—

 I thank the hon.
 Lady for her question and for the meeting that she asked me to attend with leaders of Rotherham Council and the police.
 There has been and continues to be significant Government investment in response to child sexual exploitation in Rotherham, including £5.17 million to fund transformational change there, funding for police forces to meet the costs of unexpected events and up to £2 million for children’s social care in recognition of social workers’ increased workload resulting from the investigation of CSE.
 We have previously provided approximately £5.6 million for Operation Stovewood in the last two years, and we are considering an application for funding for the costs of investigation in 2017-18.

 My hon.
-Friend is right that successful data transfer—through existing schemes such as Schengen Information System II, the European Criminal Records Information System and, indeed, use of Europol data—is one of the things that keeps all our citizens safe and keeps other European citizens safe too.
+Friend is right that successful data transfer—through existing schemes such as Schengen Information System II and the European Criminal Records Information System and, indeed, the use of Europol data—is one of the things that keeps all our citizens safe and keeps other European citizens safe too.
 That is why the UK has proposed a third-party treaty, so that we can engage just as successfully and just as fully with the European Union as we have done previously, keeping Londoners in Paris and Parisians in London just as safe after we leave as they were before.

 I confirm to the hon.
 Lady that I did indeed meet the parents and grandmother of Alfie this morning to progress exactly what I said at the Dispatch Box last week about our intention to explore every option within the existing regulations to help Alfie.